dusk-network/plonk/docs/notes-KZG10.md

 of the evaluations is a single group element.
-The cost of these commitments is also constant irrespective of the number of evaluations, so we are able to employ with a low overhead cost.
+The cost of these commitments is also constant irrespective of the number of evaluations, so we are able to employ them with a low overhead cost.